roehampton/module-content/software-development-1/week-06/lecture/README.md

 # Software Development 1
-# Lab 6 -– Data Manipulation in Python
+# Lecture 6 -– Data Manipulation in Python

 In this lab we will explore: